cysouw/diathesis/text/c01_introduction.md

 In general, it turns out to be extremely difficult to give a concise description of such differences, and I will mostly refrain from trying to provide such descriptions.
 Each diathesis is actually its own research project, preferably investigated using predictive corpus analysis [cf. the large literature on the English dative alternation, for German see e.g. @devaere2018].
 The actual lists of verbs that allow for a specific diatheses (i.e. the domain of application, see above) also seems to be an important datapoint to investigate the function of a diathesis.

 The problem of a functional description for a diathesis becomes even more difficult with the realisation that there are dozens of diatheses, often highly similar to each other.
-For example, it is really difficult [cf. @schafer2007; @kurogo2016] to characterise the difference between the reflexive anticausative above in [@last] and the unmarked anticausative in [@next], see [@sec:case-haben-anticausative]?
+For example, it is really difficult [cf. @schafer2007; @kurogo2016] to characterise the difference between the reflexive anticausative above in [@last] and the unmarked anticausative in [@next], see [@sec:case-haben-anticausative].

 ::: ex
 a.
 Ich koche den Kaffee.
 b.
 Der Kaffee kocht.
 :::

 An important side-note in this respect are those alternations that have similar formal characteristics as diatheses, but which do not have any role-remapping.
-Such sentence alternations are not considered to be diatheses here, but they are still discussed in the .4 sections of each chapter.
+Such sentence alternations are not considered to be diatheses here (they will be called 'epithesis'), but they are still discussed in the .4 sections of each chapter.
 An example is the phenomenon of 'free' reflexives [@next], see [@sec:reflexive-free-dative-sich-accusative].
 Although there is no role-remapping in this alternation (and thus no diathesis), it turns out to be really difficult to describe the difference between [@next a] and [@next b].
 All sentence alternations, with or without role-remapping, are in need of a functional analysis, and most such analyses will involve substantial research.

 ::: ex
 a.
 Ich habe das Haus angesehen.